ericbulloch/kwmd/vulnerabilities/local_file_inclusion.md

 </html>
 ```

 This filtering is very similar to what a lot of developers do.
+Most developers would probably think that this filtering is secure.
 They believe they have restricted all requests to files in the `/var/www/html` directory.
-This filtering is very easy to bypass.
+The problem is that this filtering is very easy to bypass.

-First, I need to make sure that `/var/www/html` is part of my path and my path can't include `../..`.
-The following is a valid request that will bypass the filtering and display the contents of the `/etc/passwd` file:
+First, I need to make sure that `/var/www/html` is part of my path and second, my path can't include `../..`.
+The following is a valid request that will bypass the filtering above that most developers would think is safe and display the contents of the `/etc/passwd` file:

 `http://mysite.thm/test.php?path=/var/www/html/..//..//..//etc/passwd`

 Linux will change the `//` to a single `/` character.
 That path will bypass the filtering and gloriously show the contents of `/etc/passwd` on the page.

+**Again, I can't stress this enough, filtering is not enough.**

 ### PHP Filter Convert Base64 Encode